brooklabteam/www-ekipafanihy/Team.md

 <img src="/assets/team/christian_ranaivoson.jpg" alt="christian" class="img-thumbnail float-start col-md-3" />

 Dr. **RANAIVOSON Christian Hafaliana** is the **Director** of Ekipa Fainhy.
 He is a Postdoctoral Scholar in the Department of Ecology and Evolution at the University of Chicago.
 He will lead NGS efforts targeting viral discovery in Malagasy fruit bats.
 He has a PhD in the Department of Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar and recently worked as a Research Engineer in the Virology Unit at Institut Pasteur de Madagascar.
 Christian’s PhD research focused on the distribution and transmission of intra-erythrocytic parasites of Malagasy fruit bats, specifically *Babesia* spp. infections of the Madagascar flying fox, Pteropus rufus.
 At IPM, Christian led Next Generation Sequencing (NGS) studies focused on SARS-CoV-2 genomic surveillance in Madagascar.
 Christian holds a Master’s degree in Biology, Ecology, and Animal Conservation from the University of Antananarivo and has previously studied infections of Malagasy crayfishes and nematode parasites of Malagasy reptiles.
-He co-founded Ekipa Fainhy with Dr. Cara Brook when they started conducting field work together in 2013. *(Fact check!)*
+He co-founded Ekipa Fainhy with Dr. Cara Brook when they started conducting field work together in 2013.

 <div style="clear:both;">&nbsp;</div>